kxynos/embedded_hacking/glasgow/README-i2c.md

 hexdump -C output.bin
 ```

-## i2c - writing to part and to whole chip
+## i2c - Writing to part and to whole chip
 TODO